March 22, 2024

 Certified Public Accountants (CPAs) are state-licensed accounting professionals with a broad scope of financial competence.
 Their scope of expertise includes financial accounting and reporting, auditing financial statements, attestation and valuation services, strategic planning, and investment and financial planning advice.

-Specifically, CPAs prepare and audit financial statements for businesses and organizations, provide independent verification of financial information, conduct business valuations, and offer personalized financial planning and investment guidance.
+Specifically, CPAs prepare and audit financial statements for businesses and organizations, assist with tax preparation, provide independent verification of financial information, conduct business valuations, and offer personalized financial planning and investment guidance.

 What is the Difference Between a CPA and an Enrolled Agent?